tareqhassan2014/viral-spot-py-backend/docs/api/start_viral_analysis.md

 | :--------- | :----- | :----------------------------------- |
 | `queue_id` | string | The ID of the analysis job to start. |

+## Execution Flow

+1.  **Receive Request**: The endpoint receives a POST request with a `queue_id` in the URL path.
+2.  **Verify Job Status**: It queries the `viral_ideas_queue` table to find the job with the given `queue_id`.
+It verifies that the job exists and its status is `pending`.
+3.  **Handle Invalid State**: If the job is not found or is not in a `pending` state, it returns an appropriate error (e.g., `404 Not Found` or `409 Conflict`).
+4.  **Signal for Processing**: This endpoint does not directly start the processing.
+Instead, it acts as a signal to the backend worker processes that the job is ready to be picked up.
+The worker is responsible for changing the status to `processing`.
+5.  **Send Response**: It returns a confirmation message that the job has been queued and will be processed shortly.

 ## Responses

 ### Success: 200 OK